 You are not authorizing the designee to receive any refund check, bind you to anything (including additional tax liability), or otherwise represent you before the Tax Department.
-If you want the designee to perform those services for you, you must file a power of attorney with the department (see below).
+If you want the designee to perform those services for you, you must file a power of attorney with the department.

-The third-party designee authorization for your 2009 tax return(s) will end automatically one year after the later of the return due date (including any extension) or the date you filed your 2009 return.
+The authorization will end automatically one year after the later of the return due date (including any extension) or the date you filed your return.